 Distance is measured taking the nearest available route.
 A computer-aided mapping system is used, which is based on the nearest available walking route to school.
 The above distances are not prescriptive and we use our discretion to consider the individual circumstances of each applicant, where it is necessary to help the child access their education.

 Please see the council's SEN transport policy for full details of the eligibility criteria.

 - Consideration will be given to the school being proposed by the Local Authority (LA).
 Parents should be aware that if they express a preference for a school further from home than another suitable school, there is no duty upon the LA to provide transport.

 - The LA will continue to provide assistance as long as the child's needs are such that given all his/her circumstances, she/he continues to require travel assistance to access their education and still qualifies under our transport policy.

 - A transport officer carries out the initial assessment.
 If necessary, additional advice may be sought from relevant agencies or professionals.

 - Currently assistance is provided through a variety of offers detailed in the SEN transport policy.
 We decide the best match to the child's needs with reference to the resources available.

 - There is an appeal process if travel assistance is not agreed because your child does not qualify under the normal mileage criteria.
 More information can be provided by the SEN transport team.

 When an Education Care and Health plan has been completed and if travel assistance is necessary.

-Applications for the 2019-20 academic year will temporarily close between 1 July and 13 September 2019.
-During this time you may still submit a transport application, however, we will unable to process this within the usual 20 working day timeframe.
+Please note that applications for the 2020-21 academic year will temporarily close between 1 July 2020 and 18 September 2020.
+During this time you may still submit a transport application, however, we will unable to process this within the usual 20 working day timeframe